All Items : Vintage Arts : Decorative Art : Metals : Silver : Plate : Pre 1940 item #1390485 (stock #726)

 Set-of-Eight carved bone cocktail picks each with a sterling silver mounted cap.
 The set rests with a flocked holder.
 Accompanied by the original maker's card for the Frank M. Whiting Silversmith describing the set.
 Quite an unusual set.
 Made in Meriden, Connecticut circa 1930's.
 Dimensions: 3 1/8" L Each.

 Art Deco condiment bowl has a pierced rim to suspend six Bakelite-mounted olive and cherry picks.
 Five green and one red, each pick has a curled stem.
 Made in Connecticut by Napier circa 1930's.
 3 3/4" H. w/picks, 4 1/4" W.

 Figural whisky bottle-form cigar striker lighter.
 Wand attached to the fluid-filled bottle's cap removes for striking upon the metal plate that is attached to the enamelled iron base.
 Toasting goblet-form holders are for matches.
 England, circa 1930's.
 4 3/8" H., 3 3/4" L. at base.

-Beautifully stylized Art Deco cocktail shaker has a tapered, horizontally lobed base.
-A nice, wide opening for filling of ingredients.
-The top cap has complementing, banded detail.
+French Art Deco cocktail shaker with bevel design upon its central strainer section.
+The jigger-top cap has a complementing bevel edge along with banded detail.
 Made in France circa 1930's.
 8 1/4" H. *** Long established as a leading specialist in finest quality period Art Deco era cocktail shakers - From classic to figural forms - Over 75 examples in our stock at all times - Many not listed on our site ***